RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

     -   why it matters for day-to-day prioritization
     -   how to apply it alongside EPSS and KEV

+    :technologist: [Source Code] will be provided for LEV.
+Instead of making invalid assumptions to optimize the computation for LEV2 (handling "EPSS scores as covering only a single day by dividing them by 30": $P_1 \approx P_{30}/30$), it will use the correct algorithm but optimize with concurrent processing.

 ## What is LEV?

 **Likely Exploited Vulnerabilities (LEV) is a probabilistic score proposed by NIST to estimate the chance that a published vulnerability (CVE) has already been exploited in the wild**.